Meet Donald Trump's think tank

 Heritage has a big footprint with Trump's transition -- though DeMint reiterated multiple times that the organization is only serving in a supportive role and doesn't call any shots.

 It's no accident, though.
-Heritage has a long history of advising conservative presidents and lawmakers, and DeMint said the group began the process of preparing for this transition even more intensely two years ago.
+Heritage has a long history of advising conservative presidents and lawmakers, and DeMint said the group began the process of preparing for this transition even more intensely two years ago -- even without being certain who they would be advising.

 "For the last couple of years, we have been preparing to advise as well as to help collect a whole catalog of people from all over the country who could help Trump accomplish his objectives," DeMint said, clarifying that when the effort began, it was without a particular candidate in mind.
 "So we had a dedicated transition team that's been going now from this time last year, as well as developing the policy manuals ... on every issue and what the President can do on executive orders."